ESL A192: Advanced Academic Reading, Research, & Writing in the Humanities

 Reading Assignments

-Students will spend a minimum of two hours per week on reading assignments: Analyzing, interpreting, and synthesizing ideas from college-level readings from various disciplines (history, arts, literature).
+Students will spend a minimum of two hours per week on reading assignments: Analyzing, interpreting, and synthesizing ideas from college-level readings from various disciplines (literature, the arts, history).
 The readings will present diverse perspectives or highlight contributions made by diverse groups in the English-speaking world and/or global cultures.
-Reading at least one novel (of at least 200 pages) focusing on significant aspects of human experience in a specific historical and cultural context
+Reading at least one novel (of at least 200 pages) or one book-length work focusing on significant aspects of the human experience in a specific historical and cultural context as relates to the study of the Humanities.

 Writing Assignments

-Students will spend a minimum of five hours per week on writing assignments: Summaries and critiques of college-level readings demonstrating an appreciation of how these texts illuminate key facets of human experience Three essays (1,500 words each in MLA format) integrating and synthesizing information from readings and supporting an original thesis demonstrating awareness of significant elements of human life (conflict, morality, emotion, etc.)
+Students will spend a minimum of five hours per week on writing assignments: Summaries and critiques of college-level readings demonstrating an appreciation of how these texts illuminate key facets of human experience Three analytical essays (minimum 1,000 words each in MLA format) integrating and synthesizing information from readings and supporting an original thesis demonstrating awareness of significant elements of human life (conflict, morality, emotion, etc.) A research paper (minimum 1,500 words) highlighting a culturally significant theme and synthesizing researched articles with class readings.
+Two in-class essays (midterm and final exams)

 Out-of-class Assignments

-Students will spend a minimum of two hours per week on out-of-clas assignments: Analyze how arguments are structured in various texts and evaluate their merit.
-Study new vocabulary words, including connotations and collocations, to improve the expression of ideas Review language rules to edit work for grammatical accuracy, tone, and style
+Students will spend a minimum of two hours per week on out-of-clas assignments: Analyze how arguments are structured in various texts and evaluate their merit by reading the required culturally significant texts Study new vocabulary words, including connotations and collocations, to improve the expression of ideas Develop drafts of required writing assignments: summaries, responses, essays, and research paper

 Demonstration of Critical Thinking

-Students will demonstrate critical thinking through written and oral responses to various written texts and cultural creations (art and film) as they incorporate personal and empirical observations with analysis and evaluation.
-Students will apply new vocabulary and concepts to the expression of their own ideas.
+Students will demonstrate critical thinking through written responses and class discussions to various written texts and cultural creations (literature, art, film) by integrating personal and empirical observations with analysis and evaluation of sources (reliabilty, credibility, and validity).
+Students will apply new vocabulary (including vocabulary related to literary devices) and concepts to the expression of their own ideas.

 Required Writing, Problem Solving, Skills Demonstration

 In response to various fiction and nonfiction texts, students will produce a variety of written assignments, including three coherent and convincing essays demonstrating knowledge of organization (thesis, topic sentences, conclusion).
 Each essay will present an original thesis supported with appropriate evidence to show a critical understanding and appreciation of the human condition.
+Through research and evaluation of sources for credibilty and validity, students will write a research paper integrating and synthesizing class materials with outside research in MLA format.
 Students will collaborate on problem-solving tasks (brainstorming, identifying and ranking solutions, resolving moral dilemmas).
 Problem-solving skills will be further demonstrated through written and oral responses to themes of conflict and moral choices affecting humans across cultures.
 Skills to be demonstrated include analysis and evaluation of diverse viewpoints presented in fiction and nonfiction texts, clarity of written expression, and the ability to present and support original ideas synthesized with ideas exploring the human condition.

 Eligible Disciplines